typescript-eslint/tslint-to-eslint-config/docs/Architecture/Linters.md

 These are located in `src/rules/mergers/`, and keyed under their names by the map in `src/rules/mergers.ts`.

 For example, `@typescript-eslint/ban-types` spreads both arguments' `types` members into one large `types` object.

-## Editor Configuration Conversion

-Editor lint configurations are converted by `src/editorSettings/convertEditorSettings.ts`.
-Any setting that matches a known built-in TSLint setting will be replaced with the ESLint equivalent.